GLOBAL MARKETS-Stocks struggle for footing after bond slip

 interest rates and mass money printing, top central banks are

-which move inverse to price, crept up again in Europe though the
+Euro zone bond yields crept up again in early deals as the

 "We are 150 percent focused on the fixed-income selloff,"